NeeuroGit/documentation-slate/source/index.html.md

 #  - ruby
 #  - python
 #  - javascript
-  - Android
-  - iOS
+  - java
-  - Unity
+  - objective_c
-  - Windows
+  - csharp

 toc_footers:
   - <a href='#'>Sign Up for a Developer Code</a>